percona/portal-doc/docs/advisors/checks/local-option-of-load-data-enabled.md

   In this environment, the client with respect to the MySQL server actually is the Web server, not a remote program being run by users who connect to the Web server.

-To avoid connecting to untrusted servers, clients can establish a secure connection and verify the server identity by connecting using the **--ssl-mode=VERIFY_IDENTITY **option and the appropriate CA certificate.
+To avoid connecting to untrusted servers, clients can establish a secure connection and verify the server identity by connecting using the **--ssl-mode=VERIFY_IDENTITY** option and the appropriate CA certificate.

 To avoid LOAD DATA issues, clients should avoid using LOCAL unless proper client-side precautions have been taken.

-## Rule
-`select @@local_infile;`

 ## Resolution

 Administrators and applications can configure whether to permit local data loading as follows:

 On the server side: